PauWol/SignalPi/README.md

 # **SignalPi** 🚀
 SignalPi is a Raspberry Pi-based Wi-Fi hacking, network analysis, and management tool.
 It provides both advanced pentesting capabilities and traditional router/repeater functions, making it a versatile solution for security experts and network enthusiasts.

+⚠️ **Note:** SignalOS is still in early development.
+The bare kernel is up and running, but many features are still being implemented.

 ## **Core Features** 🛠️

 - 🖥 **SignalOS**